 - 1. Coaches will properly equip their players. - 2.
 Coaches will emphasize correct and safe fundamentals. - 3.
-Create a positive environment for all players.

-- 4. Demand good sportsmanship always. - 5.
-Demonstrate good sportsmanship as coaches. - 6.
+Coaches will create a positive environment for all players. - 4.
+Coaches will demand good sportsmanship always. - 5.
+Coaches will demonstrate good sportsmanship. - 6.
 Smack talking between players will not be tolerated. - 7.
 Coaches will not direct negative comments at opposing staff or players.